 For this purpose, eggs are blended into a bowl with some lukewarm broth, which is blended in turn with a little flour (traditionally cornmeal) and some acid (pomegranate or lemon juice, wine, vinegar).
 This blend is added gradually to the hot broth with constant stirring.

 The classic Georgian cuisine herbs and spices (such as chili powder, zaprana (ground marigold petals), leaves of coriander, basil, parsley, сelery), cinnamon, peppermint, and seeds of coriander are then added as well.

-This is a truly special soup and one that I hope you will enjoy, my Citizens! 😀
+This is a truly special soup and one that I hope you will enjoy, ! 😀

 Also, enjoy some more pictures of Georgia! 🙂

 Citizens, please note that I can no longer afford to absorb the nearly $1000 per month it costs to keep the site running smoothly, including marketing expenses, etc.

 Please consider making a one-time donation to help keep the site live and the posts coming – click here to PayPal Me a tip!

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.

 We are sorry that this post was not useful for you!